samchillcott/sam_react_coaching_questions/README.md

 - Spacebar or enter to generate.
 - Accessibility test and tweaks.
 - Refactor using SOLID principles.
+- Ensure I have DocBlocks where needed and executed accordingly.

 ## Watch Me Build This